-Warblers are popular songbirds, but they are also one of the biggest challenges to attract to the backyard because they don't typically eat seed (won't visit feeders), and most are not cavity-nesting species (won't use bird houses).
+Warblers are popular songbirds, but they are also one of the biggest challenges to attract to the yard because they don't typically eat seed (won't visit feeders), and most are not cavity-nesting species (won't use birdhouses).
 Warblers are typically shy and solitary, but with perseverance and the right approach to meeting these birds' needs, backyard birders can attract warblers successfully.

 Why We Love Warblers

-Warblers are popular target birds for many birders, and there are hundreds of warbler species throughout the world, including the Parulidae bird family in North and South America as well as several other bird families in other parts of the world, including Acrocephalidae, Cettiidae and Sylviidae.
-No matter which family different warblers are part of, however, they often share characteristics that make them popular among birders, such as…
+Warblers are popular target birds for many birders, and there are hundreds of warbler species throughout the world.
+These birds make up the Parulidae bird family in North and South America as well as several other bird families in other parts of the world, including Acrocephalidae, Cettiidae, and Sylviidae.
+No matter which family different warblers are part of, however, they often share characteristics that make them popular among birders, such as:

 - Colorful plumage, often with distinct markings or bright patches